cylc/cylc-doc/src/user-guide/writing-workflows/parameterized-tasks.rst

 Parameterized Cycling
 ---------------------

-Two ways of constructing cycling systems are described and contrasted in :ref:`Workflows For Cycling Systems`.
-For most purposes use of a proper :term:`cycling` workflow is recommended, wherein Cylc incrementally generates the datetime sequence and extends the workflow, potentially indefinitely, at run time.
+For most purposes use of
+a proper :term:`cycling` workflow is recommended, wherein Cylc incrementally generates the datetime sequence and extends the workflow, potentially indefinitely, at run time.
 For smaller systems of finite duration, however,